cmu-csd-phd/csd-blog/website/content/2025/symmetries-in-games.md

 In this blogpost we investigate how hard it is to compute a Nash equilibrium---the classical and standard solution concept---that respects the symmetries of a game.
 In Section 2, we will find that the general problem has a comparable computational complexity to finding any Nash equilibrium of a game (symmetries-respecting or not).
 In Section 3, we will present two important special cases in which we can achieve efficient (polynomial-time) computability.

-## Why we care about (respecting) symmetries
+## Why We Care about (Respecting) Symmetries
 Symmetries are ubiquitous in game theory and multi-agent systems.
 For one, central concepts such as cooperation, conflict, and coordination are usually presented most simply on symmetric games, such as the Prisoner’s Dilemma, Chicken, and Stag Hunt.
 Symmetric games can be described more concisely, without enumerating all individual outcomes and payoffs of a game.
 For example, Matching Pennies can be described as a two-player game where each player picks a heads or tails; if both players pick the same side of a coin, player 1 wins, otherwise, player 2 wins.
 Such concise descriptions are often helpful when _designing_ games, including their outcome and reward structures.
 This is done in the fields of social choice and mechanism design, where an abundance of symmetries arises from desirable properties such as anonymity, neutrality, and fairness.
-Indeed, notions of fairness have been grounded on the idea that any participant (say, human) of the game might be assigned to any player identity (player 1, 2 ...) in the game, which forms a symmetry across participants (_cf._ the “veil of ignorance” philosophy by John Rawls (1971)).
+Indeed, notions of fairness have been grounded on the idea that any participant (say, human) of the game might be assigned to any player identity (player 1, 2 ...) in the game, which forms a symmetry across participants (_cf._ the “veil of ignorance” philosophy by John Rawls 1971).
 For the sake of fairness, one would then like the player identities in the game to be equally strong, as it is the case in the Matching Pennies game.

 This idea that any participant (AIs, humans, etc.) might take on any player identity in the game (e.g., black versus white in chess) also arises when reasoning about other agents for which we lack priors of their behavior.
 In fact, from the early days in machine learning, when Samuel (1959) studied the game of checkers, to the more recent superhuman AIs that have tackled the games of Go (Silver _et al._ 2016, 2017), it has been popular to learn good strategies via a technique called _self-play_, which models other players as using the same strategy as oneself.
 Besides leveraging this player symmetry in chess and Go by always orienting the board from the moving player’s perspective, Silver _et al._ also exploit the rotation and reflection symmetries in Go.
 Several other general-purpose game solvers achieve state-of-the-art performance, in part, by imposing symmetry equivariances onto their neural network architecture (Marris et al. 2022, Liu et al. 2024)